Pupwiz/my-debian/simple-cdd-conf/README.md

 `sda` drive (no separate partitions for `/home` etc).
 It is usually useful in companion with `vbox` profile.

-`partman-2-disk` profile is to be used on laptop with SDD being `sda` and `HDD` being `sdb`.
+`partman-2-disk` profile is to be used on laptop with 2 disks: SDD being `sda` and `HDD` being `sdb`.
 It creates separate `efi`, `boot` and `root` partitions on the SDD and `swap`, `tmp`, `home` and `backup` partitions on the HDD.
-It formats all partitions.
+It uses LVM partitions where it makes sense and formats all partitions.

-Note: `partman-auto` script's restrictions don't allow to preserve existing partitions.
-I haven't found workaround yet.
-Backup partitions' content to external drive before installation and restore them from backup later.
+`partman-2-disk-keep` profile is not actually a `partman-auto` invocation, but my custom workaround to bypass `partman-auto` with it's limitation and preserve existing `home` and `backup` partitions.
+Script assumed that existing partitions were previously created with `partman-2-disk` scenario (LVM names are hardcoded).
+It is very basic and does not support any other partitioning scheme.
+It mounts all partitions for installer be able to continue and erases their content (except `home`).
+It also preserves `/etc/fstab`.
+So, to use it partitions and `/etc/fstab` should not be corrupted.
+Though it will not erase content of `home`, but it will copy usual skeleton files to it (bash profiles, etc).
+To be on the safe side, it's better to backup all data.
+Main use case of this scenario is to completely reinstall system (for example - clean upgrade) without need to restore all the data from external backup drive afterward.
+Also, keep in mind that postinstall scripts are written in assumption of clean install and may not work as expected on the altered `home` directory.
+Scripts may fail to replace existing files and execute.
+Manual intervention or reparation may be required.
+In case it won't replace existing files, see scripts in the `/etc/skel` dir and copy & execute them manually.
+Yet another
+caveat: you may need to fix `/etc/fstab` after installation, as line will be added by script to fix issue with `apt` unable to find cdrom.

 Currently I do not need any other partitioning scheme.
 To add a new one use existing ones as an example.